 This is the process of making your whole life better, one little bit at a time.

-Before you commit to anything, see if you feel comfortable with me
+Before you dive in, see if you feel comfortable with me

 and ask any questions you have about working together.

 One free session is my gift to you.